bindalsourabh1/notion-clone-landing-page/README.md

-This is a Notion clone made using React.js, Next.js, Tailwind and Shadcn UI.
+This is a Notion clone made using React.js, Next.js, TailwindCSS and Shadcn UI.

 It is deployed on [Vercel](https://notion-clone-landing-page.vercel.app/)